-"Joan is going to trap us here," Tommy said, trying not to panic.
-"Please you've got to believe me."
-"Why would she do that?"
-Jack asked, still lying on the bed.
-"Joan's been nothing but nice to us since we got here."
-"She's got you under some kind of spell or something, Dad."
-Tommy pleaded.
-There was a panic in his voice that caught Jack's attention.
-"Please, Dad.
-You've got to believe me."
-"Okav, okav."
-Jack got up, rubbed his eyes and walked over to the door.
-He grasped the doorknob and tried to open it.
-"We're stuck," he turned to his teenage "Joan locked us in," Tommy cried out in You think I don't know that, kid?"
+"You think I don't know that, kid?"
 Jack pinched the top of his nose, right in between his eyes, hoping the pressure he put there would trigger a solution.
 Tommy was quiet, and Jack could tell he was trying to think of a way for the two of them to get out of there.
 What were they going to do?
 Being there with Tommy, Jack felt something drain from him, and he could finally focus on his son and what he had been feeling.
 Panic began to set into Jack's bones.
 They were stuck.
-Tommy was just happy By Paige Knights-Smith that his dad might actually start believing him about Joan "I thought that we had enough time," Tommy said quietly before turning to face his dad.
+Tommy was just happy Tasty Tidbits "Fire burns brighter in the darkness." ~Suzanne Collins By Paige Knights-Smith that his dad might actually start believing him about Joan.

+"I thought that we had enough time," Tommy said quietly before turning to face his dad.
 "Didn't we have enough time?
 We got here with enough time to get back."
 "What are you talking about Tommy?"
 Jack asked his son.

 "I found the fireplace, Dad," Tommy said.
 "It's outside in a tree trunk, and she said that the countdown is on."
-Tack looked down at his watch, "The countdown?
+Jack looked down at his watch, "The countdown?
 When will it be at zero?
 Maybe we already missed the mark."
 "So what do we do now?"
 Tommy asked.